-- 4.1 Report DIJB39-2020 "Mental Health and Wellbeing Strategic Update" was presented to the IJB in August 2020.
+- 4.1 Report DIJB55-2020 "Tayside Draft Mental Health and Wellbeing Strategy" (the Strategy) was presented to the IJB in December 2020.
 The report outlined progress that had been made towards the co-production of a Tayside Mental Health and Wellbeing Strategy.
-The IJB instructed the Chief Officer to submit to a future IJB meeting the draft Strategy once this was available. - 4.2 The final draft Strategy illustrates our co-design and collaboration work towards a common Tayside Mental Health and Wellbeing Strategy and Change Programme.
-The Mental Health and Wellbeing Strategy has seen significant engagement and detailed planning through the programme infrastructure to co-create the first draft shared for further engagement during a five week period of 02 November 30th November with amendments built into this final draft strategy.
+The IJB approved the direction of travel outlined within the Strategy whilst acknowledging that the presentation of the document was still being improved based on feedback from stakeholders.
+The IJB reiterated that a financial framework and more detailed implementation plan would be required to be submitted to the Board for approval as soon as these become available. - 4.2 "Living Life Well" and the associated Strategy Summary provided for Committee (Appendix 2) illustrates our co-design and collaboration work towards a common Tayside Mental Health and Wellbeing Strategy and Change Programme.
+The Mental Health and Wellbeing Strategy and Change Programme.
+The Mental Health and Wellbeing Strategy has seen significant engagement and detailed planning through the programme infrastructure to co-create the first draft shared for further engagement during a five week period of 2nd November- 30th November with amendments built into this final draft strategy.
 The four week period of further engagement was undertaken with an iterative process of co-creation by those leading and involved in the strategy writing and further development.

-- 4.3 To add to this and expand access to this process, we published the first draft on our website with a list of key questions and a feedback mechanism to the wider public, who may not have been engaged in the process to date.
+- 4.3 To add to this and expand access to this process, we published the first draft on NHS Tayside Living Life Well website with a list of key questions and a feedback mechanism to the wider public, particularly those who may not have been engaged in the process to date.
 We also responded to a request for an extension to one group to enable an easy read version of the draft Strategy.
-This phase of work commenced on Monday, 02nd November, 2020, with the next phases of the Strategy timeline being: - Further feedback and engagement November 2020 - Final Draft for Endorsement and Approvals process December 2020 - Strategy publication and launch January 2021 - Further period of Public Engagement Jan to March 2021 - 4.4 The final draft strategy was co-created and produced at the end of November and now outlines the scope, scale and content of the strategy and its final content.
-This has been a shared process and vision achieved with the contributions of all key stakeholders who have co-created all aspects of the strategy content, size, format, designs, principles, values, and much, much, more.
-The final product will be co-designed with the recommendations already received and shared as part of the ongoing engagement. - 4.5 We have agreed to produce the following versions of the MHW Strategy: - Full Strategy - Summary Strategy - Easy Read version
+This phase of work commenced on Monday, 02nd November, 2020, with the next phases of the Strategy timeline being: - Further feedback and engagement November 2020 - Final Draft for Endorsement and Approvals process December 2020 - Strategy publication and launch January 2021 - Further period of Public Engagement January to March 2021 - 4.4 The final draft strategy was co-created and produced at the end of November and outlined the scope, scale and content of the strategy and its final content.
+This was a shared process and vision achieved with the contributions of all key stakeholders who have co-created all aspects of the strategy content, size, format, designs, principles, values, and much, much, more.
+The final product has been co-designed with the recommendations already received and shared as part of the ongoing engagement. - 4.5 It was agreed that the following versions of the MHW Strategy would be produced: - Full Strategy - Summary Strategy - Easy Read version